Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is hitting .233 with 19 doubles, four triples, eight home runs and 40 walks.
+- McKinstry has 19 doubles, four triples, eight home runs and 40 walks while hitting .236.

-- McKinstry has driven in a run in 24 games this season (18.5%), including six games with more than one RBI (4.6%).
+- McKinstry has driven in a run in 25 games this year (19.1%), including six games with more than one RBI (4.6%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.